Tromador/Kyngesreach/Adventure_Modules/Summer Bay/Summer_Bay.md

 A moment later, a wild boar — squat, muscular, and glistening with sweat and mud — bursts into view.

 It lowers its tusked head and paws the ground, clearly agitated and territorial.

+> *The boar lowers its broad, mud-caked head, small black eyes glinting with a mixture of stubborn rage and animal wariness.
+Foam flecks its tusked jaws as it paws at the ground, sending sprays of damp earth into the steaming air.
+Its thick hide is scored with scars and matted with mud — a creature built for stubborn, vicious survival.*
+>
+> *It lets out a harsh grunt, muscles bunching under its hide as it dares the intruders to come closer.*
+>
+> *Among the players and crew, there's a sudden sharpening of attention.
+Not from desperation — the ship’s stores remain strong — but from the sudden, mouth-watering thought of fresh meat sizzling over a fire.
+A chance to taste something better than dry biscuit and salted stew, a chance to give Cookie’s 'culinary experiments' a wide berth for a night.*
+>
+> *The boar shifts again, heavy and low to the ground, tension rising like a drawn bowstring.
+Whether by spear or snare, fortune favours those bold enough to seize opportunity when it thunders through the jungle.*

 ### Encounter Setup